kittykatattack/learningPixi/README.md

 [Code Academy:
 JavaScript](http://www.codecademy.com/tracks/javascript)

+Choose whichever best suits your learning style.

 Ok, got it?
 Do you know what JavaScript variables, functions, arrays and objects are and how to use them?

-Pixi also requires a webserver to run.
+To use Pixi, you'll also need to run a webserver in your root project directory.
 Do you know what a webserver is and how to launch one in your project folder?
 The best way is to use [node.js](http://nodejs.org) and then to install the extremely easy to use [http-server](https://github.com/nodeapps/http-server).
 However, you need to be comfortable working with the Unix